Teacher of Students with Disabilities Certificate

 SPED 536 Instruction and Transition for Autism and Severe Disabilities 3 Credits

 The course will provide students with the knowledge and skills to support individuals with Autism Spectrum Disorders and those with moderate to severe disabilities.
 Strategies to address instruction, transition, behavior, and communication and will be emphasized across domains of life skills, inclusion, and transition.
 Transition planning, including understanding, formulating, and implementing the Individual Transition Plan will be taught.
 Collaborative interactions with school and community personnel and agencies will be addressed.
-An experience in the field will enable candidates to apply knowledge in a realistic classroom setting.
+An experience in the field will enable students to apply knowledge in a realistic classroom setting.

 Prerequisite(s): SPED 512.